mmarkin/GPS-NTP-Timeserver/README.md

 The I2C address of the second OLED module has to be changed.
 This is done by relocating a resistor on the module's circuit board.
 There is a graphic on the board to show which resistor it is and where it goes for each of the two addresses.
 For example with the recommended SSD1306 modules the address is changed from 0x78 to 0x7A.
-The resistor is a tiny surface-mount part so if you do not have surface-mount rework equipemnt it requires a bit of delicate soldering to make the change.
+The resistor is a tiny surface-mount part so if you do not have surface-mount rework equipment it requires a bit of delicate soldering to make the change.

 The U8g2 library that the code uses to drive the OLED displays works with many different displays.
 You just need to use the constructor from the library and the I2C addresses that match the displays being used.